 Resources for More Information: Health Insurance

 The internet can be a valuable resource for a patient who wants to find out more information about their health insurance.
 However, remember that not every website contains accurate and reliable information.
-The websites listed below offer up to date information and resources.
+The websites listed below offer information and resources.

 Health Insurance Webinar Series

-Offers free, short modules on a variety on health insurance topics.
+Offers free, short modules on a variety of health insurance topics.

 Triage Cancer Resources on Health Insurance

 Triage Cancer works to address cancer-related health disparities through the delivery of cancer survivorship education, particularly information related to accessing care.

 The Kaiser Family Foundation

 A leader in health policy analysis and health journalism, the Kaiser Family Foundation is dedicated to filling the need for trusted information on national health issues.